Joints and ligaments of the upper limb

 The quadrate ligament is a small structure that runs from the radial neck to the proximal area of the supinator fossa of the ulna.
 It is always taut when the forearm is supinating or pronating.

 At the distal articulation of the joint are three other ligamentous attachments that aids in stabilizing the joint.
-On the volar surface of the wrist is the palmar radioulnar ligament.
+On the palmar surface of the wrist is the palmar radioulnar ligament.
 It is a narrow fibrous band that courses from the radial ulnar notch to the head of the ulna.

 Dorsally, the dorsal radioulnar ligament also extends from the ulnar notch of the radius to the head of the ulna.